12. Vectors of objects

 You may also have noticed we used an empty string as the first element in rank_strings as a placeholder so that the mapping of the numbered ranks “lines up” with their encoded value.
 From the point of view of the user, it doesn’t matter what the encoding is, since all input and output uses human-readable formats.
 On the other hand, it is often helpful for the programmer if the mappings are easy to remember.

 12.4.
-The equals function
+The == function

 In order for two cards to be equal, they have to have the same rank and the same suit.
-While C++ supports operator overloading, which would allow us to create a member function to overload the == opertor for user defined types like our Card objects, we will postpone a discussion of how to do that for now.
-Instead, we will write a member function called equals that will compare two Cards.
+Since C++ supports operator overloading, we can create a member function to overload the == opertor for user defined types like our Card objects.

-It is clear that the return value from equals should be a boolean that indicates whether the cards are the same.
+It is clear that the return value from == should be a boolean that indicates whether the cards are the same.
 It is also clear that there should be two Cards as parameters.
-But we have one more choice: should equals be a member function or a free-standing function?

-bool Card::equals(const Card& c2) const
+bool Card::operator==(const Card& c2) const

 {